 - Power-articulated running boards optional on LTZ

 A curvaceous dashboard and flush-mounted buttons give the Tahoe a carlike interior.
 Two rows of seats hold up to six occupants, with a third row increasing total seating capacity to nine.
-The second-row seats fold either manually or with an optional power-operated mechanism, but they must be raised manually.
 The third row is removable, but doesn't fold to the floor like the Ford Expedition's.
-With both rows stowed, maximum cargo volume is 108.9 cubic feet, which beats the Armada and Durango and nearly ties the Expedition.
+With both rows stowed, maximum cargo volume is 108.9 cubic feet, which beats the Armada and Durango and is nearly the same as the Expedition.
 With the third-row bench in place, cargo volume falls to 16.9 cubic feet.

 Interior features include: